 Biography

 I am a doctoral student funded by a Jebb Studentship and by Corpus Christi College, where I also completed my BA (2019) and MPhil (2020).
-My thesis explores the temporality of Greek epigram and considers how epigram anthologies construct literary histories.
+My thesis considers poetry anthologies as texts of multiple temporalities, taking as its case study the Greek Anthology, a collection of Greek epigram spanning over a millennium of composition and re-composition.
+Stressing the non-linearity and unpredictability of readers' journeys through collected texts, I consider how anthological reading reconciles an epigrammatic temporality of momentary encounter with the diachronic environment within which the collection sets them.

 Research